 In addition to the faculty listed in the Graduate School Catalog, several adjunct professors also hold appointments in the Forestry program.
 These professors are assigned to various natural resource agencies and can serve on graduate guidance committees.

 SIUC is well endowed with a number of different forest types and agricultural land which are available to the Forestry program for teaching and research purposes.
 In particular, we are conducting or planning research and demonstration programs on forest plots and experimental fields of the 3,000 acres of the University and its experimental farms.
-We also have access to wooded lands of the 600 acres of the Touch of Nature Environmental Center, 400 acres at the Pine Hills Field Research Station, and other forests.
+We also have access to wooded lands of the 600 acres of the Touch of Nature Outdoor Education Center, 400 acres at the Pine Hills Field Research Station, and other forests.

 Through various memoranda of understanding and special use permits we have use of forested lands and plots on the 43,000 acres of the Crab Orchard Wildlife Refuge, the 270,000 acres of the Shawnee National Forest, and the 4,000 acres of the Trail of Tears State Forest, all of which are within an hour’s drive of Carbondale.
 A number of research projects are also ongoing on private lands in southern Illinois.
 Graduate research has also been conducted throughout the country through agreements with the U.S. Forest Service Experiment Stations and the U.S. Department of Interior, as well as internationally.